mhaugrud/msumcspy/_sources/Lists/listTypeConversionFunction.rst

 .. activecode:: lix

+    alist = list()
+    print(alist)
-    xs = list("Crunchy Frog")
+    blist = list("Crunchy Frog")
-    print(xs)
+    print(blist)

+In the first example, we use the ``list`` constructor to make an empty list.

-A list is made from the string "Crunchy Frog" by taking each character in the string and placing it in a list.
+Next we make a list from the string "Crunchy Frog" by taking each character in the string and placing it in a list.
 In general, any sequence can be turned into a list using this function.
 The result will be a list containing the elements in the original sequence.
 It is not legal to use the ``list`` constructor function on any argument that is not a sequence.

 It is also important to point out that the ``list`` constructor function will place each element of the original sequence in the new list.
 When working with strings, this is very different than the result of the ``split`` method.
 Whereas ``split`` will break a string into a list of "words", ``list`` will always break it into a list of characters.